GraphiteEditor/Graphite/node-graph/README.md

 However the `OpacityNode` only works on one pixel at a time, so we first insert a `MapImageNode` to call the `OpacityNode` for every pixel in the image.
 Finally we call `.into_type_erased()` on the result and that is inserted into the borrow stack.

-However we also need to add an implementation so that the user can change the opacity of just a single color.
+We also need to add an implementation so that the user can change the opacity of just a single color.
 To simplify this process for raster nodes, a `raster_node!` macro is available which can simplify the defention of the opacity node to:
 ```rs
 raster_node!(graphene_core::raster::OpacityNode<_>, params: [f64]),
 ```